-By allowing users to set weight values to key items in a contract, both for internal or external communications, this can drastically speed up operational flows in contracting.
-And by doing so in a intuitive way (drag drop interface), Agreemint can capture behavior patterns as a tailored AI valued assistant.
+By allowing users to set weight values to key items in a contract, both for internal or external communications, this can materially speed up operational flows in contracting.
+And by doing so in a intuitive ways, Agreemint can capture behavior patterns as a tailored AI valued assistant.

 Figuratively, we are taking the market back to the speed of that old handshake and look in the eye.

-So with the little in our pockets, big ambitions, and a few soylents later, Agreemint was born.
+So with some savings in our pockets, big ambitions, and years of experience in legal and sales, Agreemint was born.

 And a new category created.